Integrating Empirical Biography with Theoretical Framework Development

 4.1 Benjamin Franklin: The Prototype of Self-OS Engineering

-4.1.1 Construction of Values OS
+4.1.2 Construction of Values OS

 "I wished to live without committing any fault at any time; I would conquer all that either natural inclination, custom, or company might lead me into.
 As I knew, or thought I knew, what was right and wrong, I did not see why I might not always do the one and avoid the other."

-4.1.2 Implementation Mechanisms
+4.1.3 Documented Implementation Mechanisms

-Franklin's Self-OS possessed the following structural characteristics:
+Franklin's self-system possessed the following documented structural characteristics:

-- Codification: Documentation of 13 virtues
+- Codification: Written documentation of 13 virtues with definitions

-- Measurability: Daily checklist method
+- Measurability: Daily checklist method with marks for violations

-- Phased implementation: Weekly focus virtue rotation
+- Phased implementation: Weekly focus virtue rotation (13-week cycle)

-- Long-term continuity: 84 years of sustained practice
+- Long-term continuity: 64 years of sustained practice (1726-1790)

 4.2 Warren Buffett: Exemplar of Play-type Self-OS